 Buying a dental practice is often the most profound career milestone a dentist achieves.
-However, this feat also comes with its fair share of challenges and considerations.
+However, this feat also comes with its fair share of challenges and considerations — whether selling through mergers & acquisitions or otherwise.
 Failure to proceed with caution can result in devastating financial consequences and squander your potential to build the dental practice of your dreams.

 Before purchasing a practice, it’s important to first ensure that your philosophy and long-term vision are in line with the existing practice.
 Further, if you have never invested in a business, you may benefit from seeking the guidance of an experienced dental practice transition consultant.
 Such resources can help attest that the practice is in good legal, financial, and reputation standing.
 As for other important considerations, here are five additional things to consider when buying a dental practice.